csc301-winter-2020/team-project-3-matron/deliverable-2/README.md

  * Provide clear steps for using each feature described above
  * This section is critical to testing your application and must be done carefully and thoughtfully

+ As the end-user's perspective, the app can be accessed through any web browsers.
+Using the chosen web browser, enter https://floating-shore-56001.herokuapp.com/ in the address bar the web access the application.
+The initial page of the application will have the "select unit" section in the middle and four different buttons on the top left corner.

+ The "select unit" section requests the user to choose or type in the specific unit he/she wishes to edit.
+The choice of the units can be shown by clicking the downward arrow.
+Once the user decides to edit the graph, it can be done by clicking the "Edit" button.
+This will allow the user to create nodes by clicking the "left mouse button" on the map chosen by the user.
+The edges between the nodes can also be created.
+This involves putting the mouse cursor on a node and "right mouse button" click and putting the mouse cursor on a different node "right mouse button" click again.
+The two nodes the user "right mouse button" clicked on will be the two ends of the node created.
+The above procedure can be repeated for the user to create rough blueprint of the map.
+The application will then edit the map accordingly.

+ Of the four buttons in the top left corner of the page, the left most one directs the user to the home page of the application.
+The second left most button is the "save button".
+This allows the user to save the graph the user editted. the one next to it is the settings button.
+The right most button allows the user to see the distance between the two locations by inputting its name then clicking the "calculate" button on the right.

  ## Development requirements
  The webapp is configured for heroku.
 The codebase can be directly deployed to heroku, or requirements can be manually installed.
 In either case, there is the additional requirement of a MongoDB server, which can be provisioned from heroku or elsewhere.
  * Install Python 3.6+